EthosWallet/ethos-docs/src/pages/index.md

 {% quick-link title="Advanced API reference" icon="plugins" href="/hooks" description="Leverage the APIs to give your users a tailored experience." /%}

 {% quick-link title="Theme options" icon="theming" href="/customization" description="Match the Ethos connect flow with the theme of your app." /%}

+{% quick-link title="REST API reference" icon="plugins" href="/rest-concepts" description="Use our new REST API and let Ethos take care of the wallet creation and data signing." /%}

 {% /quick-links %}